 - the Striker 12 shotgun.19

-On June 4, 2021, a federal judge overturned California’s ban on assault weapons on the grounds that it violates the constitutional right to bear arms under the Second Amendment.
+On June 4, 2021, a federal judge overturned California’s ban on assault weapons because it violates the constitutional right to bear arms under the Second Amendment.
 But assault weapons remain illegal in California while the state appeals the ruling.

 Legal References: